pantheon-systems/documentation/source/_docs/migrate-manual.md

 Please be sure to check the contents of the codebase for existing `.gitignore` files.
 To be compatible with the platform, using the Pantheon version is advised.
 Otherwise, attempts to import files to restricted paths could break the import process.

-See the platform-provided verions for [Wordpress](https://github.com/pantheon-systems/WordPress/blob/master/.gitignore), [Drupal 7](https://github.com/pantheon-systems/drops-7/blob/master/.gitignore), and [Drupal 8](https://github.com/pantheon-systems/drops-8).
+See the platform-provided versions for [Wordpress](https://github.com/pantheon-systems/WordPress/blob/master/.gitignore), [Drupal 7](https://github.com/pantheon-systems/drops-7/blob/master/.gitignore), and [Drupal 8](https://github.com/pantheon-systems/drops-8).

 You can use either SFTP or Git to import your code.
 If you'd like to retain existing Git History, then please see [Migrating Sites to Pantheon: Preserve Existing Git History](/docs/migrate-preserve-history).